loginom/admin-guide-l10n/data-en/desktop/README.md

 | HDD | 10 GB | 100 GB (+ User Data) |
 | USB | 1.0 | 2.0 |

-> **Note:** the system requirements can vary according to the data volume and interaction with the third-party applications.
+> **Note:** system requirements can vary according to data volume and interaction with third-party applications.